 Experience Fun, Faith, and Friends at Casowasco this summer!

-Casowasco’s youth camp sessions include a full range of camptivities (we have more than 40 in six categories — plus some new ones for 2023!) as well as faith formation, social interaction, and special events.
-No matter the session theme (like Campolodeon or Summer’s Last Blast) campers have a well-rounded experience with lots of choice, new friends, wacky “only-at-camp” events, and the opportunity to grow in their relationship with God and Jesus Christ.
+Casowasco’s summer youth camp sessions include a full range of camptivities (we have more than 40 in six categories — plus some new ones for 2023!) as well as faith formation, social interaction, and special events.
+No matter the session theme (like Campolodeon or Summer’s Last Blast) summer campers have a well-rounded experience with lots of choice, new friends, wacky “only-at-camp” events, and the opportunity to grow in their relationship with God and Jesus Christ.
 Tiered pricing (or “Why are there three prices listed for the same program?”) explained here.

 Of particular note for Summer 2023:

 The Great Casowasco Challenge for Ages 9-11, 12-14, and 15-17

 Game on, Casowasco Warriors!
 Think of this as Reality TV meets Color Games meets Crazy Casowasco Olympics.
 Love sports like soccer or basketball?
 Are you more the creative-type looking for a starring role or wanting to mold and paint?
 Enjoy crazy camp games like GaGa or 9 Square in the Air?
 Or do you enjoy puzzle-solving, code-deciphering, and all around general wackiness?
 If any of these are you, then pack your super hero cape and get ready for TGCC!